sigurdarsonoli/VESM2VT05BU/verkefni/verkefni1.md

    1. _Breyttu kóðanum þannig að með að ýta á takkann þá ser slökkt á LED ljósi sem myndi annars lýsa stöðugt._

 7. Potentiometer (Analog Input)
+   1. _Instead of using the sensorValue to affect timing, can you figure out a way to make it affect the LED's brightness instead?_

 8. Using the Serial Monitor
    1. _Hvað þýðir 9600 baud í Serial.begin(9600) og hvað gerist ef þú breytir gildinu?_

+9. PIR Motion Sensor (Digital Input)
+   1. _Can you replace the LED with a servo motor, and code up a program to wave the servo when the sensor is triggered?_
+   1. _Try swapping out your PIR motion sensor for other digital inputs such as a pushbutton or tilt switch._

-9. Photoresistor (Analog Input)
+10. Photoresistor (Analog Input)

-10. Ultrasonic Distance Sensor
+11. Ultrasonic Distance Sensor
-    1. _Breyttu kóðanum þannig að hann vinnur eingöngu með sentimetra._

-11. Project 6: Light Theremin (hátalari og ljósviðnám)
+    1. _Make a proximity alarm by adding a piezo buzzer that turns on when all three LEDs are lit up (closest distance)._

 <!--
+Ekki Haust 2020
+1. Project 6: Light Theremin (hátalari og ljósviðnám)
 1. [Project 13: Touchy-Feely Lamp (snertiskynjari með álpappír)](https://www.tinkercad.com/learn/overview/ONY3E9VISCC2VBZ;collectionId=OMOZACHJ9IR8LRE)
 -->

 ## Námsmat og skil